Sarani1612/the-veggie-patch/README.md

 JavaScript code was run through the [JSHint](https://jshint.com/) analysis tool to check for syntax errors.
 In addition, CSS was checked in the [CSS Validator](https://jigsaw.w3.org/css-validator/) and HTML in the [HTML Validator](https://validator.w3.org/).

+### Issues
+- **Updating a recipe**: I initially got a KeyError message when trying to update a recipe.
+It turned out that the following line was the issue:\
+`if request.form['delete'] == 'checked':`\
+Given that the 'delete' checkbox was not checked, trying to access the 'delete' key would of course return an error.
+Solved by changing the code to `if request.form.get('delete') == 'checked':` as this does not throw an error when the key does not exist.
+- **Filtering based on time**: I ran into an issue while setting up the filtering function.
+I wanted to be able to filter recipes according to how much time they took to make (prep_time + cook_time).
+I was looking for a way to do something like `results = mongo.db.recipes.find({'category_name': category, "prep_time"+"cook_time": {"$lte": 30}})`\
+Obviously, it did not work with the plus symbol and I could not find another way to do it including with "$add" and "$sum".\
+I solved it by batch updating all records in the database to include a new total_time key whose value was the sum of prep_time and cook_time.
+I then added the same key-value pair to the insert_recipe and update_recipe functions so that all recipes now have the total_time field.\
+The filter function now works with `results = mongo.db.recipes.find({'category_name': category, "total_time": {"$lte": 30}})`.
+- **Flash messages not disappearing**: I have set a JavaScript setTimeout() function targeting elements with the ‘alert’ classname to remove the flash messages after 5 seconds.
+A person who kindly tested my website said that the messages did not disappear, while for me, there is only an issue with the flash message for successful deletion of a recipe.
+I have not been able to find the cause yet and this bug has therefore been left unresolved for now.

 ## Deployment
 This project was developed in Gitpod and pushed regularly to the GitHub repository via git commands in the terminal.\
 The website was deployed on Heroku via the following steps: